Umang-projects/gpu-systems-playgrund/Warp_level_programming/Warp_and_find_id/Kernels_Intro/Types_warp_working/README.md

 ## Key Takeaways

-1. **Shuffle functions are extremely fast** - 10-20x faster than shared memory
+1. **Shuffle functions are extremely fast** - 10-20x faster than shared memory.

-2. **Four types serve different purposes** - Choose the right one for your pattern
+2. **Four types serve different purposes** - Choose the right one for your pattern.

-3. **Mask must match active threads** - Critical for correctness
+3. **Mask must match active threads** - Critical for correctness.

-4. **Works only within a warp** - Cannot exchange data across warps
+4. **Works only within a warp** - Cannot exchange data across warps.

-5. **XOR creates efficient patterns** - Use for symmetrical operations
+5. **XOR creates efficient patterns** - Use for symmetrical operations.

 6. **Always validate boundaries** - Handle edge cases at warp boundaries

 ---